JoachimFavre/PathTracer/README.md

 # PathTracer
-A C++ renderer using the Path Tracing algorithm made through 2020 in the context of my Travail de Maturité.
+A C++ renderer using the Path Tracing algorithm made through 2020 in the context of my *Travail de Maturité*.

 ## Dependencies
 ### FBX SDK version 2020.1 by Autodesk